britram/rains-prototype/draft-trammell-rains-protocol.md

 codes for HTTP {{RFC7231}}.
 Details of the meaning of each status code are given in {{protocol-def}}.

-The value of the token (2) key, if present, is either an integer or a UTF-8 string of maximum byte length 32.
-If the notification is in response to a message or query containing a token, the notification MUST contain that token.
+The value of the token (2) key is a byte array of maximum length 32, which MUST contain the token of the message or query to which the notification is a response.
+See {{cbor-tokens}}.

 The value of the note-data (22) key, if present, is a UTF-8 encoded string with additional information about the notification, intended to be displayed